Where I live

 What I do for fun

 Last but certainly not least, I spend time with my wonderful husband and co-conspirator in Slumberland projects, Jason (Waxed) Simpson.
-We've been together for more than twelve years now, and we finally got married on December 27, 1996.
+We've been together for more than 18 years now, and we finally got married on December 27, 1996.

 My 15 minutes of fame